Emerging Respiratory Viruses

 In the event of severe acute respiratory illness (SARI) in a patient with links to affected areas in the two weeks prior to symptom onset (i.e. residence, travel history or contact with someone with such history), clinicians should notify their local health authority/Medical Health Officer.

 Health care workers should implement respiratory precautions immediately, and cases should be managed in respiratory isolation with contact and droplet precautions.
 Airborne precautions are warranted in the event of aerosol-generating procedures or conditions.
 Given a spectrum of illness inclusive of milder or atypical presentations, clinicians are encouraged to use their judgement and/or consult infection control for guidance around enhanced measures where the index of suspicion (e.g. based on contact, comorbidity or clustering history) and exposure risk may be higher.
-Facilities should be mindful of the protection of other patients and visitors, in addition to healthcare workers, to minimize nosocomial transmission and risk.
+Facilities should be mindful of the protection of other patients and visitors, in addition to health-care workers, to minimize nosocomial transmission and risk.

 Please discuss with your local health authority/Medical Health Officer and consult a virologist or microbiologist at the BC Public Health Microbiology & Reference Laboratory (PHMRL) to arrange advance notification and direct shipping.
 For diagnostic testing for suspected MERS-CoV or avian influenza, lower respiratory specimens (e.g. sputum, endotracheal aspirate, or bronchoalveolar lavage) are recommended, where possible and clinically indicated.
 Follow strict infection prevention and control guidelines when collecting respiratory specimens.